Go/no-go gauge: Pin gauge

-The image on the right is a set of pin gauges used to measure holes only a few millimeters in diameter.
+The associated image is a set of pin gauges used to measure holes only a few millimeters in diameter.

-Pin gages come in many classes and X, XX, ZZ, are a few examples.
+Pin gauges come in many classes and X, XX, ZZ, are a few examples.
 They are Go and NO Go pins, these pins can also have custom modifications.
 They are also used for the go/no-go assemblies needed in production manufacturing.

 Snap gauge

 Snap gauges are often used when a large quantity of work pieces must be inspected.
-The snap gauge has four anvils or jaws, the first one or pair (outermost) are set using the upper limit (tolerance) of the part and the inner set adjusted to the lower limit of the part.
+The snap gauge has two adjacent pairs of anvils or jaws, the first one or pair (outermost) are set using the upper limit (tolerance) of the part and the inner set adjusted to the lower limit of the part.
 A correctly machined part will pass the first set of jaws and stop at the second—end of test.
 In this manner, a part may be checked in one action, unlike the plug gauge that needs to be used twice and flipped to access the second gauge.
 The first go/no-go snap gage for checking thread rolls was invented in 1943 to speed production of parts during WWII.

 Other styles

 Once the concept is understood, the principle of operation can lead to all manner of designs where internal grooves, keyways, splines, etc. may be measured in a simple yet effective manner.
 These will often be made to order by the toolmakers, or a related skilled tradesman.

 Go/no-go gauges play an integral part in setting the correct headspace during gunsmithing.
 In order for the chamber to be in-spec, the bolt must close without resistance on the go gauge, but it must not close completely on the no-go gauge.
 In addition, there is usually a third gauge called FIELD that is slightly larger than the no-go gauge.
 Since bolt and chamber lugs eventually stretch with use, the bolt may start to close on the no-go gauge.
 If the bolt also closes fully on the field gauge, such a gun is considered unsafe due to high risk of shell case rupture if the cartridge's length happens to be on the shorter end of the spec.

-A special match-grade go gauge can also be employed to verify a particularly tight, or shorter-than-SAAMI spec. chamber length.
+A special match-grade go gauge can also be employed to verify a particularly tight, or shorter-than-SAAMI specification chamber length.
 Such gauges are usually specially ordered from chamber-reamer manufacturers.
 This minimizes case stretch or end-play in order to best control the positioning of an unfired round prior to its firing in a match-grade chamber.
 Such chambers are also usually cut to tighter dimensions in the case-neck area.
 Thus, a standard go gauge may not actually chamber as easily due to these reduced dimensions, even if they are cut properly.